Last updated on February 7th, 2022 at 02:45 pm

 - Part ways amicably with said Australian and start the half-hour staggerfest home (noting that it’s a walk that would take you only 5 minutes were you anywhere near sober).

-- Get flagged down by Spanish police during this staggerfest, asking to see your passport.
+- Get flagged by Spanish police who want see your passport.
 In hindsight, this could only be for one of two reasons:

 - For public drunkenness, which is unlikely since plenty of others were also slowly making their way across the beaches to their destinations, or